TryOmar/embedded-arduino-projects/README.md

 ## Getting Started
 Choose the version that best suits your needs:
-- Use V1 for simple timer-based fan control.
+- Use V1 for simple timer-based fan control with direct connections
-- Use V2 for more advanced fan control with H-Bridge motor driver.
+- Use V2 for organized breadboard layout with H-Bridge motor control

 ## Creator
 **Omar Abdelrahman Abbas**